-A HHA is a health care provider licensed, certified, or authorized by state and federal laws to provide health care services in the home.
-A HHA provides skilled services in the home.
-A HHA provides skilled services and non-skilled services to recipients on an intermittent and periodic basis.
-The HHA must meet the conditions of participation as stated in the MSM, Chapter 100 and 1400.
-To participate in the Medicaid program, a HHA must meet the conditions of participation of Medicare.
+An HHA is a health care provider licensed, certified or authorized by state and federal laws to provide health care services in the home.
+An HHA provides skilled services in the home.
+An HHA provides skilled services and non-skilled services to recipients on an intermittent and periodic basis.
+The HHA must meet the conditions of participation as stated in the MSM Chapters 100 and 1400.
+To participate in the Medicaid program, an HHA must meet the conditions of participation of Medicare.